How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 Cause B: Low-quality ad.

 Solution B: Review the Quality Ranking metric at the ad level.
 Quality Ranking measures your ad’s perceived quality by focusing upon ad feedback and the post-click experience.
 Your ad is ranked against ads that competed for the same audience.
 A low-quality ad has many other red flags, but this specifically diagnoses a high CPM.
-Ensure that the ad copy aligns both your target audience and your customer avatar.
-Does your ad copy and creative adhere to the practises outlined in this guide?
+How can this ad be made better?

 Cause C: Feedback score is below 3.
 (Check by visiting Account Quality and then click on the Facebook page.)